Don-Haagen/Don-Haagen.github.io/_posts/2020-08-12-performance-management.md

 summary: What performance management is and how to think about it.
 ---

-Each organisation that want to grow people or keep track of performance should use a framework.
+Each organisation that wants to grow people or keep track of performance should use a framework.
 That is what performance management is about.
 It is a model/framework to be used managing by objectives and it consists of three parts

 1. Objective settings
 2. Managing performance